-An original oak framed building, perhaps 200 years old, The Byre has been sensitively converted over the past two years.
-Fabric, fittings and furnishings are a blend of old and new, the style having been influenced by the beauty of the exposed oak beams which form the buildings inner shell.
+An original oak framed building, perhaps 200 years old, the Wayside Byre has been sensitively converted over the past two years.
+Fabric, fittings and furnishings are a blend of old and new, the style having been influenced by the beauty of the original exposed oak beams which form the buildings inner shell.

-In 2019 Graham and Lucy added ‘Marchant’s Byre’ to the numerous timber framed working buildings they have built.
+In 2019 Graham and Lucy added the ‘Wayside Byre’ to the various timber framed working buildings they have built.
 The Byre however is an exception being an original oak framed building, perhaps 200 years old and originally used for animal stock/ farm machinery.